LeisureLei/Matrix-direct-product-method/README.md

 # Matrix-direct-product-method
-A method to hand-eye calibration
+## A method to hand-eye calibration
+Using matrix direct product method to estimate external calibration between two trajectories obtained by two diffenent sensors.
+And using non-linear optimization method to optimize the result.